 Highlights: Brave, Confident, Independent

-Today, purebred Moscow Water Dogs are extinct.
-Because there was no use for these dogs anymore, breeding had stopped.
+Funny enough, instead of saving, they would often attack sailors.
+Obviously, that was a problem.
+Today, the Moscow Water Dogs are nearly extinct.
+Since there was no use for these dogs anymore, all breeding had stopped early on.

-However, they did serve a purpose in the development of the Black Russian Terrier.
-Along with 13 other breeds, the Moscow Water Dog was used to breed Russia’s most successful “army dog.”
+However, the role of the Moscow Water Dog did not go to waste.
+They did serve a purpose in breeding of the Black Russian Terrier.
+Along with 13 other breeds, the Moscow Water Dog was used to breed one of Russia’s most successful “army dogs.”

 Moscow Water Dog Temperament

-Although they’re called the Russian Newfoundland, the Water Dog’s temperament is much different.
-They were aggressive and vicious, which eventually led to their downfall and extinction.
+Although they’re called the Russian Newfoundland, this Water Dog’s temperament is very different.
+The Newfoundland is gentle and calm, but these waterdogs were vicious.
+In the end, the aggressive nature of the dog led to their downfall and extinction.

-On the other hand, they were highly capable swimmers.
+On the other hand, they were highly capable swimmers – as all waterdogs should be.
+But the Moscow Water Dog was an exceptional swimmer.
 Even in the rough seas with freezing temperatures, these dogs excelled at their jobs (sometimes).

 They were confident and courageous, which is what the Russian army had intended.
-It’s just unfortunate they weren’t bred with a more docile temperament when off the field.
+It’s just that they weren’t bred with a more docile temperament when off the field.
+If you can find a hybrid of these dogs, they will need plenty of socialization.

 12. Russian Harlequin Hound